frenchlam/wine_pred_CDSW/README.md

 Created by Antonin Bruneau (abruneau@cloudera.com)

-This notebook demonstrate how create a Gradient-boosted tree classifier to predict wine quality based on caracteristics
+This notebook demonstrates how to create a Gradient-boosted tree classifier to predict wine quality based on characteristics

 Steps:
 1. Open a terminal and run setup.sh